Guilty Gear: Gameplay

-The Tension Gauge is also tied in with the usage of "instant kill" techniques, which are high-risk attacks that are difficult to connect but instantly inflict death on the opponent regardless of the amount of life remaining.
+The Tension Gauge is also tied in with the usage of "instant kill" techniques, which are high-risk attacks that are often difficult to connect but instantly defeat the opponent regardless of the amount of life remaining.
 In Guilty Gear, these attacks ended the entire match if they successfully hit the opponent, but this was toned down in later games by ending the round instead.
 Failing to connect with the technique penalizes the user by removing the Tension Gauge and its related uses for the rest of the round.

 Guilty Gear X2 introduced a "Burst Gauge" that slowly fills during the progression of a match.
 When completely filled, players can perform a "Psyche Burst" in an attempt to quickly stop an opponent's offense, even knocking back the opponent if they are close enough.
 This mechanic has also appeared in some form in other Arc System Works games, such as BlazBlue and Persona 4 Arena, as well as other fighting games such as Skullgirls.

 Many characters also feature their own unique mechanics that differentiate them from each other.
 For example, Zato-1 utilizes a shadow-like symbiotic creature named Eddie that is able to detach itself and be controlled separately for a period of time, allowing complex tandem attacks between the two.
 Venom can set out weaponized billiard balls on screen that can be projected in various directions depending on how the player strikes them with certain attacks.
 Johnny carries a limited set of coins that can be thrown at the opponent.
 Though the coins themselves deal little damage, each successive hit strengthens his "Mist Finer" technique to incredibly powerful levels.